 A lesson focusing on the growing development gap between the north and south.
 Students will look at factors that cause development differences.
 A case study of China -v- India is used at the end of the lesson.

-Students will focus on: A case study lesson looking at deforestation in Malaysia.
-Students will look at causes, effects and responses.
+Students will focus on: Completing a case study on river flooding in Banbury.
+Students will also look at how flooding in the area has been managed.
 Lesson is planned for 100 minutes but can be split into 2, 50 minute lessons.